-Glenholm Vineyard is a family-held vineyard located by the Limfjord – 45metres above sea level – with a view of the islands Livø, Fur and Mors.
-The underground is made of clay with gravel, chalk and flint, which creates the best conditions for growing grapevine.
+Glenholm Vineyard is a family-run vineyard located by the Limfjord – 45 metres above sea level – with a view of the islands Livø, Fur and Mors.
+The underground consists of clay with gravel, chalk and flint, creating the best conditions for growing grapevine.

-At Glenholm Vineyard red wine, white wine, dessert wine, sparkling wine and brandy are produced of different kinds of grapes including Rondo, Regent, Ortega and Madelaine Angevine.
+At Glenholm Vineyard, red wine, white wine, dessert wine, sparkling wine and brandy are produced from different kinds of grapes including Rondo, Regent, Ortega and Madelaine Angevine.

-In 1993 the first vine was planted at Glenholm Vineyard.
+In 1993, the first vine was planted at Glenholm Vineyard.
 At that time, only about 20 vines were planted, and it was a mix of four different sorts brought home from England.
-Without being planned that way, this became the foundation of an ongoing development of a Danish vineyard which today has a planted area of 2.5 hectares.
+Without planning on it, this became the foundation of an ongoing development of a Danish vineyard which now has a planted area of 2.5 hectares.
 Today, eight different vine sorts are grown at Glenholm, and the vineyard produces 7000 bottles a year.

-Today, Glenholm Vineyard is carried on by the entire family - both the first and the second generation.
+Glenholm Vineyard is still managed by the founding family - both the first and second generation.

 |01/09/2016 - 01/05/2017||Thursday - Saturday||13:00 - 15:00|